ponylang/pony-tutorial/docs/expressions/exceptions.md

 The `then` block in a `try` expression is just like a `finally` in Java, C# or Python and `ensure` in Ruby.

-If required, error handlers can "rethrow" by using the `error` command within the handler.
+If required, error handlers can "reraise" by using the `error` command within the handler.